UTSCCSCC01/RecruiteMe/doc/sprint1/FRONTEND_DOCUMENTATION.md

 Different parts of the frontend are organized into components.
 Components are located in the src/components folder.

 Landing Component
-- Conatins different parts for the landing page
+- Contains different parts for the landing page

 AuthenticationForms Component
-- Conatins the Login and Register forms
+- Contains the Login and Register forms

 CreateJobSeekerForm Component
 - Contains the form for creating a job seeker profile